sleighsoft/VLClive/README.rst

 Note: VLClive currently only works with twitch.tv streams but it is planned to support all the streams that are available for livestreamer in the future.

+Mac OS X has not yet been tested.

 - Add/Remove your favourite streamer for fast access
 - Quickly check if your favourite streamers are online
 - Use all available quality settings.